Draylar/into-the-omega/README.md

 Warning: ITO is in heavy alpha.
 If you use it in a world now, there is a 100% chance something will break in a future update.
 Use alpha versions of this mod at your own risk and take backups frequently.

+### What do I do?

+ITO content is featured exclusively in the End dimension.
+After defeating the Ender Dragon, you will receive a "Core Weapon" - a fragment of The End and a picture of what you have yet to encounter.
+Keep this weapon close, because it will provide you with the power boost needed to conquer early ITO content;
+each weapon also has a powerful upgrade line available in their respective areas.

 ### License

 This branch's license is TBD, which means it is ARR until further notice.
 The license will most likely end up being MIT or Apache 2.0 after an alpha release.